Recipes

 Pork and Quinoa Balls with Sweet Ginger Chili Sauce

-Pack these protein-rich pork-quinoa balls for lunch with some cherry tomatoes and vegetable sticks.
+Pack these protein-rich Pork Quinoa Balls for lunch with some cherry tomatoes and vegetable sticks.
 Healthy, hearty, dairy free, soy free.
-Pop a small freezer pack alongside to keep them cool until lunchtime.
+Pop a small freezer pack alongside in your lunch pail to keep them cool until munch time.

 ingredients